Apple Privacy Changes Will Cloud Email Open Rates

 2. Benchmark Your Current Email File

 Many eCRMs and emailing platforms allow you to download reports that show what devices and operating systems your subscribers are using to open your messages.
 Use this information to estimate how many of your subscribers are likely to be impacted by the Apple updates and how large an impact that will have on your campaign reporting.
-This can help you to manage expectations for yourself and your colleagues once the Apple updates go into effect.
+This can help you manage expectations for yourself and your colleagues once the Apple updates go into effect.

 3. Review Your Existing Email Automations to Avoid Problems